Home | Flourishing in Life | Emotional Fitness | Pain is Pain

-In the darkest moments, the blinding fog limits hopeful visions.
+In the darkest moments, a blinding fog obscures hopeful visions.
 We can’t see past the pain.
-The cold winters visit and the world appears grey; but our lives, in time, will emerge from the cold to the freshness of spring.
-Emotions aren’t constant; they drift through stages; winters followed by spring, transitioning to summers and settling in autumns.
-The days of winter lengthen and the sun shines a bit warmer.
+The cold winter’s visit coloring the entire world as grey; but our lives, in time, will emerge from the frozen, thawing to the warmth and freshness of spring.
+Moods aren’t constant; they drift through stages; winters followed by springs, transitioning to summers and settling in autumns.
+The frigid days of winter lengthen, and the sun shines a bit warmer.
 New life quietly bursts through the frozen landscape.
 This constant circle of endings and new beginnings is taught by the seasons.
 We know summer will arrive; but during the frozen winters, we still are chilled.

-Intellectually we grasp the purpose of pain.
-Understanding the necessity doesn’t soothe the ache; we still hurt.
-But conscious awareness of the process assists with mindful investigations, expanding the scope of examination beyond immediate reaction.
-Pain still hurts—life is complex.
-Pain pricks and prods the over-thinking mind, germinating constant thoughts, muddling simple messages.
-Healing from emotional distress is infinitely more complex than pulling a hand from burning flames.
+Intellectually we grasp the purpose of pain; but understanding doesn’t soothe the ache; we still hurt.
+Conscious awareness of healing processes assists.
+We can direct mindful investigations, expanding the examination beyond immediate reactions.
+Pain still hurts even with mindfulness--life is complex.
+Pain pricks and prods the over-thinking mind, germinating constant thoughts, muddling our peace with unneeded messages.
+Healing from emotional distress is much more complex than pulling a hand from burning flames.

-Pain whether from stubbing a toe or breaking a heart hurts.
-Emotions jump to attention, seeking resolution and comfort.
-The trigger and resulting pain is over-simplified.
-Experience is more than simple events encountered; the final episode encompasses the concrete action plus the interpretation of the happening—minor events interpreted as major catastrophes feel like a catastrophe, the thoughts creating danger where actual threats do not exist.
+Any experience is more than the simple events but a host of causes and consequences; the final episode encompasses the happening but also our interpretation of the happening—minor events interpreted as major catastrophes feel like major catastrophes.
 Thoughts transform occasional missteps, snubs and slights into unforgivable attacks.
 The over-critical mind creates mountains of meaning from the mole hills of experience, triggering shame, anger and fear; we should never underestimate the power of the mind.

-Without proper focus, we errantly retaliate against the wrong sources, alienating possible support, confusing areas of personal control, and damage our futures.
+Without proper focus, we errantly retaliate against the wrong sources, alienating possible support, confusing areas of personal control, and damage futures.
 Misguided efforts frustrate recovery.
-We fail to gain wisdom from the hurts; discouraged, we give up, pain intensifies and psychic defensiveness intervenes.
-When efforts pull us further from desired destinations, we eventually quit struggling and get swept away in the strong currents of an endless painful existence of chaos.
+We fail to gain wisdom from the hurts; discouraged, we give up, pain intensifies, and psychic defensiveness intervenes.
+When efforts pull us further from desired destinations, we eventually quit struggling and get swept up in the strong currents of a painful existence of chaos.